 J.K.
 Rowling initially had the idea for Harry Potter while delayed on a train travelling from Manchester to London King’s Cross in 1990.
 Over the next five years, she planned out the seven books of the series.
 She used to write everywhere and carry scraps of papers with ideas for the novel.

-Character development, from sketch to animated.
+Designing for kids: character development, from sketch to animated.

 Via Patricia Pessoa – Illustrator.

 Childhood is the most colorful and playful time!
 When you’re designing for kids, you should always keep this in mind.
-The more colors, the better.
+The more colors, the better!

 While doing research for this article, I came across this wonderful reinterpretation of Alice in Wonderland, by Maria Neradova.